 SSH Credentials: Choose Key-Based SSH or enter User and Password credentials.
 The SSH key or a user name with password is required for connecting to any remote hosts specified in the Host list.
 By default, Key-Based SSH is selected, and the User and Password fields are blank.

 The Define Hosts screen, shown here, provides a means of viewing and specifying several key properties of each cluster host:

 The hosts currently entered are displayed in the grid with various pieces of information.
-You can add hosts by clicking the Add hosts button and entering a list of one or more comma-separated host names, IP addresses, or both (as when editing the host list on the Define Cluster screen).
+You can add hosts by clicking the Define Cluster screen).button and entering a list of one or more comma-separated host names, IP addresses, or both (as when editing the host list on the

 If the SSH user credentials on the Define Cluster screen are changed, the tool tries to refresh the hardware information from any hosts for which information is missing.
 However, if a given field has already been edited, the user-supplied information is not overwritten by any value fetched from that host.